Frequently asked questions

 We do.
 There is no minimum score required.
 It is used as another evaluation tool in your application.

 Your PA studies will consume most of your waking hours (and possibly your sleep hours, too).
 In all likelihood, you will have neither the time nor the energy to work.
 We recommend that you do not work during the program.
 See the Work Policy section for further explanation.

-You may fulfill your prerequisites at any regionally accredited college or university, including 2-year colleges.
+You may fulfill your prerequisites at any regionally accredited college or university, including 2-year colleges in the United States or Canada.
 There are also a number of accredited online courses.
 It is wise to contact us if you are unclear on whether a course meets the prerequisites.

-The initial class size will be approximately 20 students, but will grow slightly over the coming years.
+The class size will be approximately 20 students.

 Yes.
 Most of what is done will be online.
 You will be required to have your own laptop and have skills in internet searches and Microsoft Word / Powerpoint / Excel.
 A Windows based operating system is highly recommended.

 There is no Clarkson housing available for graduate students.
 You will need to procure housing on your own.